When something goes wrong I always try to find something good in it. It may only be how I screwed up and learned what not to do in the future.

 PA's 20 electoral votes would not have been enough to change the results anyway.

-The only good thing I've been able to come up with so far as a result of this election is I've learned some new words.
+The only good thing I've been able to come up with so far as a result of this election is I've learned some new words and a better definition of more common words.
 I'm vocabulary challenged.

 See other terms at my Alt-right page.